 What’s it: A vision statement is a written statement about what your company will be in the future.
 Some experts describe it as a future position your company wants or dreams of.
 It is an integral part of strategic planning because it becomes the framework for determining what your company should do to achieve it.
 In addition, it serves as a guide for day-to-day decisions within your company.

 A vision statement is often juxtaposed with a mission statement.
-Vision describes the desired future as you, as the owner, aspire to.
+Vision describes the desired future that you, as the owner, aspire to.
 Then, you break it down into the overall goals of the organization.
 In other words, a vision is about what the future will look like if your company achieves the mission you built.

-Why is a vision statement important?
+Why a vision statement matters

 Vision is important because you will try to develop various ways to make it happen.
 Here are reasons to explain why vision is important to your company: